Is it a crime to make a false accusation?

 Updated On:

-Have you ever had a false accusation made against you?
+Have you ever been falsely accused?
 False accusations can have devastating consequences, such as a loss of employment or even liberty, especially if they lead to a criminal charge or conviction.

 The prosecution must prove beyond a reasonable doubt that: